Maryland v. Craig

 Maryland v.
-Craig, 497 U.S. 836 (1990), was a U.S. Supreme Court case involving the Sixth Amendment.
-The Court ruled that the Sixth Amendment's Confrontation Clause, which provides criminal defendants with the right to confront witnesses against them, did not bar the use of one-way closed-circuit television to present testimony by an alleged child sex abuse victim.
+Craig, 497 U.S. 836 (1990), is a U.S. Supreme Court case involving the Sixth Amendment.
+The Court held that the Sixth Amendment's Confrontation Clause, which provides criminal defendants with the right to confront witnesses against them, did not bar the use of one-way closed-circuit television to present testimony by an alleged child sex abuse victim.

 Background

 Defendant Sandra A. Craig was charged with sexually abusing a minor child.
 At trial, the child was reportedly unable to testify in the physical presence of the defendant due to severe emotional trauma.
 The trial court set her up in a separate room with the judge, the prosecutor, and the defense attorney, so that the defendant and jury could only see her testify via the live television screen in the courtroom, and she could not see them.
 Craig was convicted, but the Maryland Court of Appeals reversed, ruling that her Sixth Amendment rights were violated by the use of the transmitted testimony, because the Confrontation Clause guaranteed face-to-face confrontation.
 The state of Maryland sought certiorari to the U.S. Supreme Court, which granted the petition.